microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Lab 3 : Summary

-By now you should have a solution that invoke Azure OpenAI to create a summary of the transcription.
+By now you should have a solution that invokes Azure OpenAI to create a summary of the transcription.

 Congratulations!

 Well done on completing the lab at Ignite!
 Your dedication and hard work have truly paid off.
 Keep up the great work!

+Continue on for a bonus lab to integrate your functions with Azure API Management.
+If not, visit us at the Serverless booth to learn more about the technologies you tried out today:

+- Azure Functions Flex Consumption plan
+- Azure Durable Functions
+- Azure OpenAI text completion binding
+- Azure AI Speech to text
+- Azure Functions' triggers and bindings

 ![](assets/congrats.jpeg)